tekartik/sembast.dart/sembast/doc/codec.md

 The header of the database will contain a signature encoded by the codec itself so that a database cannot be opened if the password is wrong.

-Any other custom encryption/codec can be used as long as you provide a way to encode/decode a Map to/from a single line String.
+Any other custom encryption/codec can be used as long as you provide a way to encode/decode a json encodable object (Map, List, num, String, bool and num) to/from a single line String.